 - A blend of on-campus lectures and labs with distance learning gives you the best of two learning styles

-- Three clinical experiences in different hospital environments
+- Three or four clinical experiences in different hospital environments

 Find out more about our clinical experiences and locations at Program Details.